IT Support St. Catharines

 According to Statistics Canada’s 2025 Canadian Survey of Cyber Security and Cybercrime, 43% of Canadian organizations were targeted by a cyber attack in the last 12 months, making proactive IT support a prerequisite, not an upgrade.

-“IT support in St. Catharines fails on the same pattern, dispatcher takes the ticket, escalates to tier-2, who needs the backstory.
-Our engineers pick up the first call and own the fix.” , Mike Pearlstein, CISSP, CEO, Fusion Computing
+“IT support in St. Catharines fails on the same pattern: a dispatcher takes the ticket and escalates to a tier-2 engineer who needs the whole backstory.
+Our engineers pick up the first call and own the fix.” — Mike Pearlstein, CISSP, CEO, Fusion Computing

-St. Catharines spans from the QEW commercial corridor to the Brock University campus and the downtown King Street core.
-Law firms, manufacturers off Ontario Street, healthcare practices tied to the Niagara Health System, and wine industry logistics operations all need IT support that doesn’t require explaining the same issue twice.
-Fusion Computing resolves 93% of issues on first contact from our Hamilton office, 45 minutes away on the QEW, with on-site dispatch the same day.
+St. Catharines spans from the QEW commercial corridor and the Glendale Avenue industrial belt to the Brock University campus on the south escarpment and the downtown St. Paul Street core.
+Law firms, precision manufacturers, healthcare practices tied to Niagara Health, education-adjacent vendors, and Welland Canal marine and tourism operators all need IT support that doesn’t require explaining the same issue twice.
+Fusion Computing resolves 93% of issues on first contact, with on-site dispatch the same day from its Dundas office, 45 minutes north on the QEW.

 What IT Support Includes in St. Catharines